Follow Us On:

 Z.A.
 Bhutto swept the elections on the riding wave of socialism.
 In pursuit of the economic program, reforms began to be made to attain the end and the end was equality in economic terms and empowering the small farmers.
-Pakistan was an agriculturist country where majority of the population used to reside in the rural area.
+Pakistan was an agriculturist country where the majority of the population used to reside in rural areas.
 This necessitated the introduction of land reforms.
-Reforming the agriculture was meant reforming economy because agriculture was the mainstay of economy and therefore reforming the society.
-Though Ayub khan introduced reforms but they had altogether failed to accomplish the aspired objectives.
+Reforming agriculture was meant reforming the economy because agriculture was the mainstay of the economy and therefore reforming the society.
+Though Ayub khan introduced reforms they had altogether failed to accomplish the aspired objectives.
 Therefore, so the land reforms were introduced in March 1974 through martial law Regulation no. 115.

 The ceiling fixed for individual holdings for the irrigated land was fixed at 150 acres and that for the un-irrigated land it was fixed at 300 acres as compared to Ayub’s 500 and 1000 acres for irrigated and un-irrigated land respectively.
 No compensation was.
 The exemption was given to orchard, stud forms, etc. in earlier reform package was taken back to regain.
 However, the reforms could not produce the expected results.
 Therefore, the second wave of land reforms had to be introduced in 1977.
 100 acres and 200 acres was the ceiling for the individual landholdings for irrigated and un-irrigated land respectively.
 Moreover, victims were to be provided compensation, and exemption given to religious holdings in previous reforms was also removed.